Honors-in-Discipline Scholar Programs

 The following timetable establishes deadlines for completion of the action research project.
 (Completion of IRB training during the sophomore year)

-Choose a project professor in consultation with Dr. Hong, Honors Coordinator.
+Choose a project professor in consultation with the Honors Coordinator.
 (This should be done during the junior year.)

-Meet with Dr. Hong and discuss an action research project topic.
+Meet with the Honors Coordinator and discuss an action research project topic.
 (Early in the junior year)

-Present the first draft of the project to Dr. Hong and the action research professor for review.
+Present the first draft of the project to the Honors Coordinator and the action research professor for review.
 (Fall Semester-Senior year)

-Present the second draft of the project to the project professor, Dr. Hong and readers.
+Present the second draft of the project to the project professor, the Honors Coordinator and readers.
 (Fall Semester-Senior year)

-In conjunction with Dr. Hong, set a date for a project presentation to be completed before April 15.
+In conjunction with the Honors Coordinator, set a date for a project presentation to be completed before April 15.
 Make arrangements for publicity.
 (Spring Semester-Senior year)

-Submit two bound copies of the completed project, signed by the project professor, and Dr. Hong — one for the department and one for University Honors.
+Submit two bound copies of the completed project, signed by the project professor, and the Honors Coordinator — one for the department and one for University Honors.
 You also may want to give a copy to the project professor.

 In writing the project description, keep in mind that it is good to be up front with what you will cover and what you will omit.
-Dr. Hong will be available to assist you in each step of your project’s development.
-Please refer to your to see the order in which all required, designated courses are should be completed.
+The Honors Coordinator will be available to assist you in each step of your project’s development.
+Please refer to your coordinator to see the order in which all required, designated courses are should be completed.

 The model provided below is a suggested approach to use as you complete your action research project.
 The intent of this model is to keep the student (action researcher) on track and provide a structure for completion of the project.